Start Here

 Transfer Applicants

 Transferring to Catholic Central can be an incredibly rewarding decision for a family.
-The process is more difficult than it is for incoming 9th grade students, but we are here to help!
+The process is more involved than it is for incoming 9th-grade students, but our team is happy to walk families through each step.

 | Grade | August Start | January Start |